Energy efficient house. Why it pays off?

 In recent years, the construction industry has witnessed dynamic growth 🚀.
 This isn’t just about the increasing number of buildings or investments but also includes advances in technical know-how, 🛠️ innovative thinking, and a growing awareness of environmental care 🌱.

-The above trends have sparked rising interest in energy-efficient construction.
-But what exactly is an energy-efficient house? 🤔
+The growing architectural and environmental trends have increased interest in energy-efficient construction.
+But what exactly defines an energy-efficient house? 🤔

 🛠️ Passive House vs. Low-Energy House – Key Differences